 - Milk: Whole milk is the best, definitely avoid using milk substitutes for this recipe unless you are aware of how to reformulate the recipe

 - Sugar: This choux dough is made using granulated sugar.
 While heating the mixture up make sure sugar fully dissolves.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here
+If you want to learn about the different types of sugar and how to use them in baking, please read my sugar guide

 - Water: The milk-water ratio in this Pâte à choux recipe is 50-50%.
 If you are more experienced, feel free to play around with different ratios